A week after restoring nearly full service, Metro faces possibility of budget cuts

-Fare revenue lost from running minimal service since mid-March because of the pandemic, combined with more people teleworking because offices remain closed and others staying home for fear of catching the virus have tanked the transit industry.
+Fare revenue lost from running minimal service since mid-March because of the pandemic, combined with more people teleworking because offices remain closed, and others staying home for fear of catching the virus have tanked the transit industry.

 Metro estimates that it is losing $2 million each weekday and has been kept afloat with $767 million it received as part of $25 billion in aid transit agencies received as part of the $2 trillion coronavirus relief bill approved by Congress in April.